Tools & calculators

 Additional Altitude program features include the option to apply points against the purchase price of a new Holden, and the ability to set up Velocity points auto-redemption, to have one Velocity point credited to your Virgin Australia frequent flyer account in exchange for every two Altitude points you earn.
 Just set and forget.

 Your platinum card wishlist wouldn’t be complete without some platinum lifestyle complimentary benefits.
 Here’s what you’ll get with this card:

 Although security may be last on your list, it should perhaps come first, because you won’t be able to take advantage of any of the benefits if you’re hesitant about using the card because of concerns about fraud.
-But Westpac gives you a Fraud Money Back Guarantee (provided you follow a few simple precautions) and also participates in the Verified by Visa and American Express Safekey one-time password systems for more secure online shopping.
+But Westpac gives you a Fraud Money Back Guarantee (provided you follow a few simple precautions) and also participates in the Verified by Visa one-time password systems for more secure online shopping.

 If you download the Westpac mobile banking app to your Samsung smartphone you will transform your phone into a digital wallet for Tap & Go payments (because using the card itself for Tap & Go is so last century).
 You can also use a secure fingerprint log-in on your phone for card payments, get a Quick Balance for your card account or points account in seconds, and put your account on hold with a few taps if you temporarily misplace the card (saving you the annoyance of having to cancel a card you later find).

 If you truly want to pay on the go, you also have the option of paying with a Westpac PayWear waterproof wristband or your Fitbit.